rwoll/CS051Proposal/README.md

 If not carefully explained in instructions, using Git in the workflow could distract from the CS051 curriculum.
-In an effort to avoid this and provide a level of abstraction between Git and our use-case, we have written custom [aliases](EGIT_USE.md#terminal-or-gui) so students don't have to spend time learning Git.
+In an effort to avoid this and provide a level of abstraction between Git and our use-case, we have written custom [aliases](/resources/EGIT_USE.md#terminal-or-gui) so students don't have to spend time learning Git.

 #### Where's My Code?

-Student's may forget to push code to GitHub for grading and leave it local.
+Students may forget to push code to GitHub for grading and leave it local.
 To mitigate this, students would be instructed to log on to GitHub after they have submitted an assignment to ensure that it is all there.
 If they have an issue, they can open an issue right from GitHub and tag the grading team to have them be notified and take a look.